(Many thanks to Clay Bavor, who gave permission for us to adapt his Princeton CS Major’s Guide to Applying to Graduate School.)

 GRE Subject Test

-If you have a strong background in math it may be wise to take the Mathematics subject test, becuase graduate schools in CS love to see strength in math, particularly if you are interested in studying theory.
+If you have a strong background in math it may be wise to take the Mathematics subject test, because graduate schools in CS love to see strength in math, particularly if you are interested in studying theory.
 Few, if any, CS graduate schools require this test, but if you happen to know the material, it’s worth a shot.

 Where and When to Take the GREs